r03i98/bandit-automation/README.md

 ### Basic run

-1. First of all you need to place the testing app inside the vuln_apps folder.
+1. First of all you need to place the app you desire to test inside the vuln_apps folder.
 2. simpley run the script with
     ```
     python3 main.py